nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Marking a student while on another directory

-    1. Prerequisites: Perform a `findStudent` command: e.g. `find David`.
+    1. Prerequisites: Perform a `findStudent` command: e.g. `findStudent David`.

-    1. Test case: `markp 1 w/1`<br>
+    1. Test case: `markp 1 w/3`<br>
        Expected: First student in the last filtered students list (David) is marked as participated.
-Status message shows details of student's week 1 participation.
+Status message shows details of student's week 3 participation.
 Updated students list is shown.

-    1. Test case: `markp 1 w/1`<br>
+    1. Test case: `markp 1 w/3`<br>
        Expected: First student in student list (Alex) is marked as participated/not participated depending on his last participation status.
-Status message shows details of student's week 1 participation.
+Status message shows details of student's week 3 participation.
 Updated students list is shown.

 1. Marking multiple students

-    1. Test case: `markp 1 2 3 w/1`<br>
+    1. Test case: `markp 1 2 3 w/3`<br>
        Expected: Students 1, 2 and 3 are marked as participated in the list.
-Status message shows details of their week 1 participation.
+Status message shows details of their week 3 participation.

-    1. Test case: `markp 1 2 3 w/1`<br>
+    1. Test case: `markp 1 2 3 w/3`<br>
        Expected: Students 1, 2 and 3 are marked as not participated in the list.
-Status message shows details of their week 1 participation.
+Status message shows details of their week 3 participation.

 ### Finding a student